Dracaena Colorama Care: Growing The Colorama Marginata

 • Propagation: Stem cuttings or air layering

-• Plant Uses: Popular as a houseplant, can also be used as a focal point in landscaping designs.
+• Plant Uses: Popular as a houseplant, it can also be used as a focal point in landscaping designs.

 Dracaena Colorama Care